jorgebucaran/superfine/README.md

 The `patch` function returns the patched child element.

-## Reserved Attributes
+## Supported Attributes

+This section describes the particular handling of certain HTML/SVG attributes, and certain special attributes reserved by Picodom.

+### Standard HTML and SVG Attributes

+All standard HTML and SVG attributes are supported, and the following standard attributes are handled specifically:

+#### `class`

+Both the `className`-property and `class`-attribute are supported.

+#### `style`

+This attribute expects a standard `object` rather than a `string` as in HTML.

+Individual style properties will be diffed and mapped against [`HTMLElement.style`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/style) property members of the DOM element - you should therefore use the [Javascript](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Properties_Reference) `style` object property names, e.g. `backgroundColor` rather than `background-color`.

+### Life-Cycle Attributes

-Picodom supports element-level life-cycle events and keyed updates, and reserves the following JSX attributes:
+Picodom supports element-level life-cycle events and keyed updates via the following reserved attributes:

 #### `key`